“I figure if I keep my spirit in shape, the bones will take care of themselves.” ~ Rita Moreno

 To help you learn about dietary and nutritional options that may minimize and/or contain potential damage, I’ve written this bone health PRIMER.

-I polled readers for THEIR questions on nutrition, fitness, osteoporosis risk and breast cancer.
+I polled readers for THEIR questions on nutrition, osteoporosis risk and breast cancer.
 Their responses helped shape this overview of diet, food, nutrition and supplements.

 As a heads up, this is an ENORMOUS topic, well beyond the scope of a single blog post.
 But I’ve shared highlights on the information I think is most important for you to know, so you can start taking action.